Parimatch1/SV-Guides-Revamped/[Unofficial] Modified Training Guide.md

 `If the Host is doing this section, say the following:`
 * **Co-Host:** The Host will now take over for this section.

+**Speaker:**
-**Speaker:** h There is a session currently ongoing outside of the session room.
+h There is a session currently ongoing outside of the session room.
 Raiding it will result in punishment.

-**Speaker:** We are now moving onto the 1v1s phase!
+We are now moving onto the 1v1s phase!
 In this phase you and a fellow attendee will be using glock-17s to 1v1 eachother.

-**Speaker:** Your task here is simple, you will be called up pair by pair to 1v1 eachother.
+Your task here is simple, you will be called up pair by pair to 1v1 eachother.

-**Speaker:** On radio channel 2 I will say "READY!", "SET!", then "GO!".
+On radio channel 2 I will say "READY!", "SET!", then "GO!".
 Once I say "GO!" the 1v1 can begin.

-**Speaker:** I will place you in a specific spot before your 1v1 begins.
+I will place you in a specific spot before your 1v1 begins.
 Do not move from this spot until you are told to begin.

-**Speaker:** Once complete you will go STS on concrete part just before the grass.
+Once complete you will go STS on concrete part just before the grass.

-**Speaker:** Understood?
+Understood?
 Yes/No, [Rank].

-**Speaker:** You may pair up with someone if you wish.
+You may pair up with someone if you wish.
 If you want to pair with someone stand next to them in the line.
 Then we will begin the 1v1s once everyone is paired.

 > `[Pair up those without a partner]`
 > `[If there is an uneven amount of attendees a session admin or spectator can step in to 1v1]`